Entepotenz/jdownloader2-headless-docker-ng/README.md

 ---------------------|------------
 EMAIL                | The MyJDownloader account email.
 Is written automatically to config-file, if set.
 PASSWORD             | The MyJDownloader account password.
 Is written automatically to config-file, if set.
-UID                  | Specifies the UID the daemon should run as.
+PUID                 | Specifies the UID the daemon should run as.
 All created files will be owned by this UID.
 Defaults to 1000.
-GID                  | Specifies the GID for all created files.
+PGID                 | Specifies the GID for all created files.
 This only works in combination with the UID.
-Defaults to 100 for users.
+Defaults to 911 for users.

-Not setting `UID` / `GID` will default to `1000`:`100`.
+Not setting `PUID` / `PGID` will default to `1000`:`911`.